Elizabeth Warren wants Joe Biden to go bigger on child care

 When I asked if she’d hold up whatever jobs or infrastructure package her chamber considers if it doesn’t include a sizable investment in child care, she hesitated.
 “We’re not there yet,” Warren says.
 But she still offered an unmissable warning, should that be the case.
 “I want to make clear that when the infrastructure train moves forward, child care will not be left in the station once again.”

 The report—co-signed by Sens.
 Ron Wyden (D-Ore.) and Tina Smith (D-Minn.), as well as Reps.
-Rosa DeLauro (D-Conn.), Mondaire Jones (D-N.Y.) and Katherine Clark (D-Mass.)—argues that a lack of affordable child care is preventing parents from returning to the workforce, an issue compounded by the fact that women have suffered the greatest job losses during the pandemic.
+Katherine Clark (D-Mass.), Rosa DeLauro (D-Conn.), Sara Jacobs (D-Calif.), and Mondaire Jones (D-N.Y.)—argues that a lack of affordable child care is preventing parents from returning to the workforce, an issue compounded by the fact that women have suffered the greatest job losses during the pandemic.
 It cites census data estimating that 10 million mothers with school-age children were out of the workforce at the beginning of 2021—1.4 million more unemployed mothers compared to the beginning of 2020.
 Because child care workers are nearly all women—and nearly half are women of color, according to the National Women’s Law Center—the report suggests that major investments in the industry would yield more equitable economic outcomes for groups of workers who have been both underemployed and underpaid.

 Warren’s report also argues that the current child care subsidy system is outdated and includes arduous requirements.
 For example, the current federal child care subsidies, provided through the Child Care and Development Block Grants, are only available to parents who work or attend job training, thus limiting access for those who might be in the process of seeking employment but haven’t secured it.
 And because roughly half of the families lived in areas with an inadequate supply of child care before the pandemic—and thousands of centers closed as the coronavirus raged—Warren’s report suggests that major investments could help build child care centers and hire workers where few options currently exist.